 B. PLACING THE APPLIANCE INTO NORMAL OPERATION

 - 1. Replace the front cover in the normal position. - 2.
-Close the security latch. - 3.
+Close the latches on the bottom of the cabinet (if applicable). - 3.
+Replace the security screw(s). - 4.
 Turn on the power supply to the appliance.